Sleeping in Airports

 (photo credit: Sean Pavone / Shutterstock)

 Humberto Delgado Airport (LIS), the official name for Lisbon’s airport, is located 7 kilometres north of Lisbon, Portugal’s capital.
-Lisbon Airport is a small congested airport and not very well ranked by reviewers.
-If your layover is over six hours, you may decide to make the most of your layover with a visit to the city center, which is only 20 minutes.
+Lisbon Airport is a small, congested airport and not well-ranked by reviewers.
+If your layover is over six hours, you can make the most of your layover with a visit to the city center, which is only 20 minutes.
 Following the coast of the Tagus River, taste some delicious Pasteis de Nata in the pedestrian area of Praça do Comércio before discovering some of Portugal’s most iconic historical monuments.
 And if you’re in the mood for getting a tan and relaxing, lay your towel on Caixa Beach while you wait for your next flight.

 Airport Overview

-If your layover in Lisbon is less than 6 hours, you won’t have enough time to go through security and explore the city, so staying within Humberto Delgado Airport would be wise.
+If your layover in Lisbon is less than six hours, you will need more time to go through security and explore the city, so staying within Humberto Delgado Airport would be wise.
 Facilities offered to travellers are what you can usually find in most airports: restaurants, duty-free shops, paid lounges and resting areas.
 There is also a spa, but at the time of writing this article, it was temporarily closed.
-For more information on the airport itself, check out our Lisbon Airport Guide.
+For more information on the airport, check out our Lisbon Airport Guide.

 Lisbon Sightseeing Options